Solo Aging

 Aging without support from others for healthcare decision making, personal care needs, housing and transportation assistance, or for emotional and social connection can be uniquely challenging for rural older adults who may have limited access to broadband and who often have to travel long distances to get to people and services.
 CAPRA staff are partnering with others to learn more, raise awareness, and generate ideas on how to address the often unique needs and preferences of solo agers.

 — CAPRA has recently convened the LYNX (Living Your Novel Experience) Solo Aging Interest Group with colleague and former University of Maine faculty member, Kenneth Elliott.
 LYNX is a group of 20+ community leaders interested in learning more about solo aging for themselves and to support their communities.
 The group is developing short and longer term goals to influence local programming and state and local policy, and to raise awareness of the topic among cross-sector leaders.
-The group is developing a website that will function as a Maine-based resource hub for solo agers and for community leaders interested in addressing solo aging concerns.
+The group will explore progammatic, policy, advocacy, and research ideas to keep solo aging at the forefront of community and policy conversations.

 For more information on our solo aging projects, contact Mary Lou Ciolfi at marylou.ciolfi@maine.edu